esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

 ## Configure Cypress in cypress.json

-We use the `cypress.json`-file to set `baseUrl` and move some test files to m
+We use the `cypress.json`-file to set `baseUrl` and move some test files (to an e2e folder) to make it more clear what we want to test.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDY1Nzg1MjIsMTQ1NTg5NDA0MywxOT
+eyJoaXN0b3J5IjpbMjM3NzcxMTAsMTQ1NTg5NDA0MywxOTA4OD
-A4ODg2MzcxLDYzNDg3NTgwNl19
+g2MzcxLDYzNDg3NTgwNl19
 -->